adamsilver/fdpb/03-book-a-flight.md

 Notes:

 - The buttons and number input is wrapped in a `<div>` so that they can be styled as a group underneath the label.
-- The button's `aria-label` attribute ensures that screen readers announce “Decrement” instead of “minus symbol”.
+- The button's `aria-label` attribute ensures that screen readers announce “remove” instead of “minus symbol”.
+Same goes for “add” instead of “plus symbol”.
 - The button's `aria-describedby` attribute references the label's `id` which means it combines with the label text to give screen reader users extra context.
-As there are three fields on the page, this stops users thinking “Decrement—decrement what exactly?”.
+As there are three fields on the page, this stops users thinking “Remove—remove what exactly?”.
 - Each button has a `type="button"` attribute which stops the form submitting when clicked.
-- Clicking increment or decrement updates the live region so that screen reader users will hear the change without having to move away from the button (see note below).
+- Clicking the Add or Remove buttons update the live region so that screen reader users will hear the change without having to move away from the button (see note below).

-*(Note: when the increment (or decrement) button is clicked, the input's value is updated but screen readers don't announce this change.
+*(Note: when the Add (or Remove) button is clicked, the input's value is updated but screen readers don't announce this change.
 At first, I put the live region attributes on the input.
 This didn't work in some screen readers, but worse, was that it changed the input's semantics into a status box.)*

 #### A Note On Using Iconography